jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

 +++
-title = "Securing a Next.js Application with JWT and a private route higher order component" slug = "authenticating-nextjs-part-2" date = "2019-08-10T04:30:00-0700" description = "Part 2: Authenticating and securing a nextjs application"
+title = "Securing a Next.js application with JWT and a private route higher order component" slug = "authenticating-nextjs-part-2" date = "2019-08-10T04:30:00-0700" description = "Part 2: Authenticating and securing a nextjs application"